jtdimasaka/jtdimasaka.github.io/wellbeing/TheGift.md

 *Page 129-130*
 &nbsp;&nbsp;&nbsp;&nbsp;"And just ignore what happened?
 Leave out what they did?"
 &nbsp;&nbsp;&nbsp;&nbsp;"Make peace with it."
 &nbsp;&nbsp;&nbsp;&nbsp;Many of us didn't have the loving and caring parents we desired and deserved.
 Maybe they were preoccupied, angry, worried, depressed.
 Maybe we were born at the wrong time, in a season of friction or loss or financial strain.
 Maybe our caregivers were dealing with their own trauma, and they weren't always responsive to our needs for attention and affection.
 Maybe they didn't pick us up and say, "We always wanted a child just like you."
-&nbsp;&nbsp;&nbsp;&nbsp;Grief helps us face and ultimately release what happened or didn't happen. **And it opens up space to see what is and choose where we go from here.**
+&nbsp;&nbsp;&nbsp;&nbsp;Grief helps us face and ultimately release what happened or didn't happen. **And it opens up space to see what is and choose where we go from here.**.
 &nbsp;&nbsp;&nbsp;&nbsp;You can't know the truth ... until you deal with your own wounds, until you bury and leave behind all the things form the past you're still dragging around.

 *Page 130*